-When you think of Superman, it’s likely you have images of either Christopher Reeve, George Reeves or Henry Cavill come to mind, and each were amazing in their own way.
+When you think of Superman, it’s likely you have images of either Christopher Reeve, George Reeves, Henry Cavill come to mind (David Corenswet will when Superman: Legacy is released in 2025), and each were amazing in their own way.
 But the number of times they played the Man of Steel — respectively four, 104 and three —can’t compare to the first actor to do so, Bud Collyer, with 2,173 performances under his belt.

 Bud, who was born Clayton Johnson Heermance, Jr. on June 18, 1908, was a major radio star and would shift over to television to host TV game shows like Beat the Clock and To Tell the Truth.
 But in 1940 he agreed to take on the dual roles of Superman and his secret identity, Clark Kent, on The Adventures of Superman radio show.
 Brought to life just two years after the character had been introduced in the pages of Action Comics, it attracted a wide-ranging audience for its stories, which were initially presented in 15-minute installments running three to five times a week, though in 1949 it ran three times a week at half an hour each.

 Who played the role of Superman, the man of steel, over 2,000 times?

 What has to be kept in mind is that while today Superman is just an accepted part of pop culture, back then he was a genuine phenomenon.
 And this show was a really big deal for its largely-young audience, though not necessarily for Bud himself at first.